EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    [ "Signature1", << ID_CRED_U >>, TH_3, << CRED_U >> ]
 ~~~~~~~~~~~

-* Compute COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the AEAD algorithm in the selected cipher suite, K_3, and IV_3 and the following parameters.
+* Compute COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the AEAD algorithm in the selected cipher suite, K_3, and IV_3 and the parameters below.
+Note that only 'ciphertext' of the COSE_Encrypt0 object are used in message_3, see next bullet.
 The protected header SHALL be empty.
 The unprotected header (not included in the EDHOC message) MAY contain parameters (e.g. 'alg').

    * plaintext = ( ID_CRED_U / kid_value, signature, ?
 PAD_3 )